-I hope it inspires you to gather up memories of loved ones lost and share a few tears and giggles with me along the way.
+I hope our story inspires you to gather up memories of loved ones lost and share a few tears and giggles with me along the way.

 to live in hearts we leave behind is not to die.